jeremyosborne/ant_cities/README.md

 Version guesstimated with: git rev-list --count HEAD

+Version 78 10/29/2013

+- Changed the game world to match the aspect ratio of window.
+Now the zoom works as expected.
+Turns out that when rendering on the highest zoom level and the aspect ratio of the gameworld does not equal the world viewport, then things aren't rendered in the proper location.
+So the fix is to correct for aspect ratio at the highest zoom.
+  The aspect ratio is maintained in all other zoom levels.

 Version 77 10/29/2013
 - Zoom behavior enhancements, mouse position stays with position of the zoom, except for final zoom out.
 This is because I'm not keeping the aspect ratio of the final